cpunion/react-native-actioncable/README.md

 }
 ```

-And then you can get from react component's `context`, or you can use `ActionCableProvider.ActionCable` component.
+And then you can get `cable` object from react component's `context`, or you can use `ActionCableProvider.ActionCable` component.

 ### Use in some UI screen directly: